temporalio/proposals/all-sdk/external-client-configuration.md

   * The default is `default`, and this can also be set via `TEMPORAL_PROFILE` env var.
 * CLI will accept `--config-file`.
   * Default is `~/.config/temporalio/temporal.json`, also can be set via `TEMPORAL_CONFIG_FILE` env var.
-* CLI will have a whole new set of `profile` commands that operate similar to `env` commands today.
+* CLI will have a whole new set of `config` commands that operate similar to `env` commands today.
   * Will not go into detail in this proposal, but it's very similar.
   * We will strictly validate keys when setting whereas we did not with `env`.
 * Unlike `env`/`--env`, this does not blindly apply any field as any CLI argument.